 THE PROJECT

-The Peri-cene project aims to provide the first ever comprehensive assessment of global peri-urbanisation, with its climate impacts, risks and vulnerabilities.
+The Peri-cene project provides the first ever global assessment of peri-urbanisation, with its climate impacts, risks and vulnerabilities.

-We aim to provide new peri-urban spatial mapping with an interactive - P-CAT tool.
-Then we engage stakeholders in policy dialogues to explore the nature of the problem and possible ways forward.
-We will host the development of 'adaptive pathways' in a Policy Lab of 21 city-regions from around the world.
-And we look in detail at contrasting Case studies: from the global south in Chennai (India), and Manchester Region (UK).
+We provide new level of peri-urban spatial mapping with an interactive - P-CAT tool.
+We worked with stakeholders in policy dialogues, to explore the nature of this complex problem, and possible ways forward.
+We hosted the co-creation of 'adaptive pathways' in a Policy Lab of 18 city-regions from around the world.
+And we looked in detail at contrasting Case studies: from the global south in Chennai (India), and Manchester Region (UK).

-To find out more about the project - download the project flyer and slides, and visit About the project
+For more on the project - see the project flyer and slides, and visit About the project

-To find out more about the organizations and researchers involved, visit Partners and funders
+For more on the organizations and researchers involved, visit Partners and funders

 Front page image: by Rémi Kaupp CC-BY-SA (http://creativecommons.org/licenses/by-sa/3.0/)